HOW DO I FIND A QUALIFIED SEX THERAPIST AND WHAT QUESTIONS SHOULD I ASK?

 - Do they believe any of the areas listed above make the patient a “sex addict?”

 Instead, core issues causing out of control sexual behaviors can be addressed and treated with first comprehensively understanding and addressing the reason for the person’s behaviors, rather than just glossing over these.
-Then important is working on triggers for the behaviors, setting up strategies around the areas that are causing the person to make decisions that cause difficulty, understanding the concepts of mutual respect if they have partners, understanding that their behaviors impact others, understanding boundaries, learning to value themselves rather than finding validation from others, along with addressing many, many more areas that can contribute to their choices to act out sexually.
+Then important is working on triggers for the behaviors, setting up strategies around the areas that are causing the person to make decisions that cause difficulty, understanding the concepts of mutual respect if they have partners, understanding that their behaviors impact others, understanding boundaries, learning to value themselves rather than finding validation from others, along with addressing many, many more areas that can contribute to sexually engaging in situations that produce anxiety afterward.